 Are you an Indigenous undergraduate in the sciences interested in helping First Nations communities with water protection, water security and wastewater management this summer?
 Here is a link to our 2017 job advertisement H2O CREATE Students and professors: Please sign up to our list serve to keep in the loop on events and program updates.
 Here is a link to Information on Working with First Nations communities

 H2O CREATE Students and professors: Please sign up to our list serve to keep in the loop on events and program updates.

-Here is a link to Information on Research with First Nations communities
+Here is a link to Information on Working with First Nations communities

 For more information or scholarship application forms, please contact:

 Wendy Ross, Program Coordinator – CREATE H2O